 Creating Art, Creating Friendships

-Our Art ‘n Blether project began in 2017 following a community survey on local interests conducted in late 2016/early 2017.
+Art ‘n Blether began in 2017 following a community survey on local interests conducted in late 2016/early 2017.
 Once these survey results had been gathered we applied for funding to introduce new projects.
 These new areas of work were originally intended to reach carers who often go unrecognised.

 We recognise that many ‘unidentified’ carers in our rural area do not even realise they are caring for an ill, older or disabled loved one: it is simply something they just do as a wife, husband, son or daughter, parent or friend without realising that by not naming that caring role and therefore not being part of a supportive network, they leave themselves vulnerable to serious personal and financial implications.

 To address this, we proposed launching a series of art workshops – also one of the most popular activities from our existing Helmsdale Village Hub – in a new environment together with a Pop-up Café to create not only a safe and fun haven for those carers, but also to stimulate and encourage further social interaction.

 Above and beyond its original intended purpose, Art ‘n Blether has now proven to support a range of individuals within the community.
 Due to the success of the programme, it has continued with on-going six-week themed sessions.